 Quick Opinion: Truck Guns Are Dumb

-Disclaimer: This is not the official stance of The Kommando Blog.
-It is an opinion that represents the author alone.
+Disclaimer: This is an opinion that represents the author alone.

 I believe truck guns are more of a liability than an asset.
 My opinion is in the context of “every day carry” by ordinary citizens, carrying weapons primarily from within a vehicle for self defensive purposes.
 Not in the context of transporting a long arm inside of a vehicle for hunting, or for patrol of a ranch to defend livestock against pests such as cougars, coyotes, or hogs.

 In essence, a “truck gun” is often referred to as a cheap firearm that is kept in a vehicle until the need to deploy it arises.
 A truck gun leaves the financial liability of potential money invested into that firearm.
 Not only the cost to purchase it, but also its accessories, attachments, and sights as well.
 Some might argue that the cost could be alleviated with an inexpensive and unadorned firearm, that are in a way disposable, and dedicate it to the vehicle.
 This begs the question of why someone would intentionally choose to defend their life against a deadly threat with something that is not proven for function and reliability.
 Why be lax on the maintenance by storing it in a non-controlled environment and neglect the ability of the firearm to achieve proper functionality?